victorleaoo/victorleaoo/README.md

 ## Education 🏫

 - **Pursuing Master's Degree** in Artificial Intelligence @ Universidade de Brasília (2025-)
+  - The repository [SUSHI_Information_Retrieval_Archives](https://github.com/victorleaoo/SUSHI_Information_Retrieval_Archives) has the main experiments and results I'm having on my study area, which is **Information Retrieval in Archives**.
+  - 14-day **Technical Visit to University of Maryland** to work on the Information Retrieval in Archives context.
 - **Bachelor's Degree** in Software Engineering @ Universidade de Brasília (2020-2024)
   - The repository [Unb-Software](https://github.com/victorleaoo/UnB-Software) gathers a lot of assignments and studies I had to work during the course.